 One day, about lunchtime, I saw a group of men walking toward the well.
 I could tell they were Jews, even at a distance.
 They looked like they had come a long way, probably taking the shortcut back to Galilee from Jerusalem.
-Most Jews crossed the Jordan and traveled around Samaria, so Sychar wasn’t really “on the way” between Jerusalem and Galilee, unless you were trying to avoid the crowds on the roads.
+Most Jews cross the Jordan and travel around Samaria, so Sychar isn’t really “on the way” between Jerusalem and Galilee, unless you are trying to avoid the crowds on the roads.

 I could tell that they didn’t have anything with them to draw water.
 They probably had no idea how deep the well was.
 Anyway, I picked up a water jar and headed toward the well.
 If I hurried, I could get there first, leave the jar for them, and be out of the way before they got there.